RockefellerArchiveCenter/DTeamDocs/values.md

 ### Support broad and equitable access to archival materials.

-Create and maintain accurate, complete and structured archival description that all researchers can use to discover, evaluate and retrieve archival materials.
-Facilitate research and scholarship by eliminating barriers to access including processing delays, unnecessary access restrictions, and complex use policies.
+Advocate for all types of research, and support processes that enable all researchers can use to discover, evaluate and retrieve archival materials.
+Recognize that barriers to access including processing delays, unnecessary access restrictions, and complex use policies affect researchers unequally.

 ## Collaborate
 ### Build networks, not silos.